 This is the response she gets.
 All the rules are against the seller.
-It was the seller who bore the loss despite the client threatening a one-star rating.
-Believe me that It’s about one case only.
+The seller bore the loss despite the client threatening a one-star rating.
+Believe me, that It’s about one case only.

 And it’s not just about sellers.
 Buyers on Fiverr also don’t get what they want because of Fiverr’s cheap sellers and weak policy.